DuyNguyen1879/docker-lab-tutorial/content/applications.md

     rm -rf db_password.txt
     rm -rf db_root_password.txt

 Note we have to update to ``version: "3.1"`` the stack file to support secrets.
-The complete stack file can be found [here](../examples/wp-stack-secrets.yaml).
+The updated stack file can be found [here](../examples/vote-stack-secrets.yaml).